-Myth # 4: Tools that include information from parents are not valid and unreliable.
+Myth: Tools that include information from parents are not valid and unreliable

-Fact: Research has shown that parents are valid sources of information and can help detect developmental disabilities, including autism, by up to 80 percent.
+Fact: Research has shown that parents are valid sources of information and can help detect developmental disabilities, including autism, by up to 80%.

-There are many types of autism treatments that can help reduce challenges and improve a child’s quality of life.
+Fact: While there is no “cure” for autism, there are many types of autism treatments and therapies that can help reduce challenges and improve a child’s quality of life.